aviralkumar2907/MMCE/README.md

 # MMCE
-This is an example of the Maximum Mean Calibration Error on 20 NewsGroups dataset with a global pooling CNN model, as described in the paper **Trainable Calibration Measures for Neural Networks from Kernel Mean Embeddings, ICML 2018**.
+This is an example of the Maximum Mean Calibration Error on 20 Newsgroups dataset with a global pooling CNN model, as described in the paper **Trainable Calibration Measures for Neural Networks from Kernel Mean Embeddings, ICML 2018**.
 The code is yet in its preliminary version and will be updated with other datasets, unit tests, comments and extensive documentation in near future.

 An example application of MMCE on 20 Newsgroups document classification is provided as of now.
 To run MMCE, follow the procedure given below: